CrusaderX/changes/README.md

 ### `matrix`

+The action outputs a JSON object representing the matrix of changed services.

 ```json
 { "services": [] }
 ```

-## Example usage with monorepo
+## Example Usage with a Monorepo

-If you have monorepository with services in root - omit folder name, default is current directory - .
+If you have a monorepository where services are located in the root (or under a specific folder), simply omit or adjust the folder input accordingly (default is current directory .).

-Repository folder structure in example action:
+Repository structure example:

 ```shell
 ├── services/